 Are you focussing on developer productivity?
 If not, read why you should.

 Technology is getting commoditized.
-In the yesteryears, you could have counted on your software frameworks and technologies, hardware prowess, access to capital and talent pool as significant competitive advantages.
+In the yesteryears, you could have counted on your software frameworks and technologies, hardware prowess, access to capital and talent pool as competitive advantages.
 In a world, which is getting commoditized, the access to these has been democratized, thus leveling the playing field.
-Today, it does not matter whether you are a single person startup or a large multinational corporation; everyone has access to almost the same resources.
+Today, it does not matter whether you are a single person startup or a large multinational corporation; everyone has access to the same resources.

-Cloud providers ensure you have enough servers and hardware at your disposal to meet your growing demands.
-Open source frameworks and technologies provide the required technological backbone to build stuff.
+Cloud providers ensure you have enough servers and hardware at your disposal to meet growing demands.
+Open source frameworks and technologies provide the technological backbone to build stuff.
 Umpteen services exist to recruit talent and develop products; co-working spaces take care of physical office requirement; social media gives you access to a wide audience.
 In spite of these, if you are short on capital or want to splurge, there is the ever-growing VC industry to take care of your capital needs.
 The icing on the cake are sites like Stackoverflow and Coursera which have levelled the playing field when it comes to access to knowledge.

 In light of this, what constitutes your business competitive advantage?